getzep/zep-js/README.md

 - `toDict(): MemoryData`: Converts the Memory instance to a dictionary.
 ---

-### SearchPayloadData
+### MemorySearchPayloadData

-- `meta`: Object for the metadata of the search payload.
+- `metadata`: Object for the metadata of the search payload.
 - `text`: String for the text to be searched.
 ---

-### SearchPayload
+### MemorySearchPayload

-- `constructor(data: SearchPayloadData)`: Constructs a new SearchPayload instance.
+- `constructor(data: MemorySearchPayloadData)`: Constructs a new MemorySearchPayload instance.
 ---

-### SearchResultData
+### MemorySearchResultData

 - `message`: Optional MessageData for the message in the search result.
-- `meta`: Optional object for metadata associated with the search result.
+- `metadata`: Metadata associated with the search result.
-- `score`: Optional number for the score of the search result.
 - `summary`: Optional string for the summary of the search result.
 - `dist`: Optional number for the distance of the search result.
 ---

-### SearchResult
+### MemorySearchResult

-- `constructor(data: SearchResultData)`: Constructs a new SearchResult instance.
+- `constructor(data: MemorySearchResultData)`: Constructs a new MemorySearchResult instance.
 ---

 ## Exceptions